rickardlindberg/rickardlindberg.me/writing/kinesis-advantage-2-swedish-setup/index.markdown

 To switch between the layouts, I press `progm+L` for Linux and `progm+W` for Windows.
 Every time I switch operating system, I switch hotkey layout.

-## General problem with universal input method
+## General problems with universal input method

 On Linux, not all text entry fields support the universal input method.
 This is a bit annoying.
 Then I have to enter the text in another text field and copy